rschmaelzle/rs102/chapters/en/chapter3.md

 ### Quiz
 Purposefully embedding persuasive messages in an entertainment program is a good example of.
 <choice>
 <opt correct="true" text="Entertainment Education."></opt>
 <opt text="Inverse observational learning, which is the key mechanism of narrative persuasion."></opt>
 Inverse observational learning is a made up term.
 The key mechanism ofnarrative persuasion has likely to do with absorption and vicarious/empathic responses.
 </choice>

 ### Reflection
 (must be logged in)
-<center><iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=MHEXIi9k2UGSEXQjetVofeIAkhPbgVVIiiAR_AGnqN5UQzlKWVpXUlVVUEFXMzhZU0I4WFY3OTZaNi4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe></center>
+<center><iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=MHEXIi9k2UGSEXQjetVofeIAkhPbgVVIiiAR_AGnqN5UQzlKWVpXUlVVUEFXMzhZU0I4WFY3OTZaNi4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen></iframe></center>

 ### Literature
-- Moyer-Gusé, E. (2008).
+- Moyer-Guse, E. (2008).
 Toward a theory of entertainment persuasion: Explaining the persuasive effects of entertainment-education messages.
 Communication theory, 18(3), 407-425.
 - Singhal, A., & Rogers, E. (2012).
 Entertainment-education: A communication strategy for social change.
 Routledge.
 - Bandura, A. (2004).
 Health promotion by social cognitive means.
 Health education & behavior, 31(2), 143-164.
 - Bandura, A. (2005).
 The evolution of social cognitive theory.
 Great minds in management, 9-35.